Project Location: Oklahoma City, Oklahoma

 • Chesapeake Finish Line Tower: Smith & Pickel Construction, Oklahoma City

-• RIVERSPORT Rapids: Downey Contracting, LLC, Oklahoma City
+• Riversport Rapids: Downey Contracting, Llc, Oklahoma City

 • Engineer: Determan Scheirman Engineering, Oklahoma City